Latest Advisories

 We want to provide reminders to our partners about email security best practices.

-Phishing remains a significant attack vector fronting attack chains in some very high-profile security incidents.
-As such, it is imperative that organizations implement email security controls to prevent impersonation/spoofing of their users and domains.
-SPF, DKIM, and DMARC provide a layer of protection against this by working in tandem to authenticate email and helping to ensure that the sender REALLY is who they say they are.
+Phishing remains a significant attack vector in many high-profile security incidents.
+It is imperative that organizations implement email security controls to prevent impersonation and spoofing of users and domains.
+SPF, DKIM, and DMARC work together to authenticate email and help ensure that the sender is who they claim to be.

 SPF, DKIM, and DMARC Defined

-• SPF (Sender Policy Framework) is an email validation protocol designed to detect and block email spoofing.
-It allows mail exchangers to verify that incoming mail from a specific domain comes from an IP Address authorized by that domain’s administrators.
+- SPF (Sender Policy Framework) is an email validation protocol designed to detect and block email spoofing.
+It allows mail exchangers to verify that incoming mail from a domain comes from an IP address authorized by that domain’s administrators.

-• DKIM (DomainKeys Identified Mail) utilizes cryptographic signatures by which mail service providers can verify the authenticity of the sender.
+- DKIM (DomainKeys Identified Mail) uses cryptographic signatures to allow mail service providers to verify the authenticity of the sender.

-• DMARC (Domain-based Message Authentication, Reporting & Conformance) aligns the SPF and DKIM mechanisms and allows organizations to apply policies regarding unauthorized use of email domains.
+- DMARC (Domain-based Message Authentication, Reporting & Conformance) aligns SPF and DKIM and allows organizations to apply policies regarding unauthorized use of email domains.

 We are proud to be part of a community that remains equally committed to secure practices.